Registration and Morning Coffee

 When global trade tensions and tariff decisions ripple down to cities, municipal communicators are often the first line of explanation—and reassurance—for residents, businesses, and local institutions.
 This case-study session examines how economic shockwaves translate into real local impact, from rising costs and procurement challenges to infrastructure delays, public anxiety, and political pressure.
 Drawing on the experience of the City of Ottawa, the session explores how public-sector communicators turn complex global forces into clear, credible, and human-centered messaging.
 Attendees will learn how to communicate financial impact without amplifying fear, manage expectations when services and timelines are affected, brief elected officials under intense scrutiny, and protect public trust when the causes of disruption are global—but the consequences are felt locally.

-Jamie Hurst, Program Manager, Economic Development, City of Ottawa
+Megan Dussault, Program Manager, Public Information, City of Ottawa